Theo-Steiner/talk-svebcomponents/slides.md

 <v-clicks>

-- getting started (can't use sveltekit)
+- Getting Started
+  - `svelte package` can't be used
+  - requires custom build setup
+- Boilerplate
+  - manual setting of attribute name & type required
-- configuration (kebab-case, statically analyzable svelte:options)
+  - `<svelte:options/>` needs to be statically analyzable
+    - no importing / dynamic generation
-- currently no way to SSR
+- currently no way to SSR web components in Svelte-land

 </v-clicks>